In 1784, a Vermont moose went to Paris to settle an argument between a French natural historian and Thomas Jefferson.

 - Expense of Dressing the Skins to preserve it with the hair on, free from worms & with expense of Alum brick Dust & Tobacco.

 - a Tanner for fleshing the Skins.

 - Expense of a Box and putting up the skeleton.

 - expense of sending the Box to Portsmouth.

 - Expense of 3 times sending to Effingham Connecticut River and the province of Main, to procure the skeleton

 - Truckage and Storage paid at Durham and Portsmouth

-Though the moose skin and skeleton arrived somewhat worse for wear, they did persuade Buffom he was incorrect in his assessment of the size of American moose, and he promised to correct the error in a future edition of his work.
+Though the moose skin and skeleton arrived somewhat worse for wear, they did persuade LeClerc he was incorrect in his assessment of the size of American moose.
+He promised to correct the error in a future edition of his work.
 He died, however, before he could publish.

 Thanks to Jefferson, Buffon and the Moose by Keith Stewart Thomson in American Scientist; Antlers for Jefferson, New England Quarterly.
 This story about the Vermont moose that went to Paris was updated in 2022.